-When you have diabetes, pregnancy presents unique challenges.
-Naturally, you're concerned about the effect diabetes may have on your health and your baby's health.
+When you have diabetes — either type 1 or type 2 — pregnancy presents unique challenges.
+Naturally, you're concerned about the effect diabetes might have on your health and your baby's health.
 There's much you can do to promote a healthy pregnancy, however.
 Here's what you need to know about pregnancy and diabetes — and delivering a healthy baby.

 Pregnancy and diabetes: Your health care team